Small is beautiful High-Level Workshop

 The Small is Beautiful campaign gathers 18 European associations – renewables, high-efficiency cogeneration, local energy authorities, citizen energy communities, SMEs, building constructors, electrical installers and property owners – standing together to promote a step-wise market integration of small-scale installations in the future European Market Design.

-Hosted by SolarPower Europe
+Organized by SolarPower Europe

 Mr. Florent Marcellesi, Member of the European Parliament & the Greens/EFA Group